danpacc00/das_project/README.md

 ### Task 2.3

 1. Migliorare le simulazioni (M)
-2. Raffinare l'implementazione (D + M)
+2. Raffinare l'implementazione (D + M) - DONE
 3. Implementare costo in ROS

 ## Others

-1. Implement from scratch a gradient method (not using scipy optimize) -> ask pichierri if it is really necessary
+1. Implement from scratch a gradient method (not using scipy optimize) -> ask pichierri if it is really necessary - DONE
 2. Aggiungere moving targets in 2.1
 3. Usare RViz per task 2.2